developer-portal/content/tech/languages/python/multiple-pythons.md

 [Tox](https://tox.readthedocs.io/) is tool that helps you test your Python code on multiple Pythons.
-If you install it on Fedora via the dnf package manager, you'll automatically get all the CPythons (except the development version) and PyPys:
+If you install it on Fedora via the dnf package manager, you'll automatically get all the CPythons (except Python 2.6) and PyPys:

 ```console